 3) A trend line with 3 hits or more could also be considered the base of a trend channel.

 Horizontal lines also have more importance once price action respects that level multiple times but it is not a prerequisite for validity.
 A horizontal line that has one price point is a support or resistance.
-A horizontal line that has multiple points is a potentially a stronger support or resistance and could be the top or bottom of a range.
-Also read about the Trail Stop Loss in Forex.
+A horizontal line that has multiple points is a potentially stronger support or resistance and could be the top or bottom of a range.
+Also, read about the Trail Stop Loss in Forex.

 HORIZONTAL LINE AND TREND LINE TRADING